hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 {{< callout type=info >}}

-In the case of dynamic window titles such as browser windows keep in mind how powerful regex is.
+In the case of dynamic window titles such as browser windows, keep in mind how powerful regex is.

-for example a window rule of:
+For example, a window rule of:
 `windowrule=opacity 0.3 override 0.3 override,title:(.*)(- Youtube)$` will match
 _any_ window that contains a string of "- Youtube" after any other text.
 This could be multiple browser windows or other applications that contain the string for any reason.

-for the `windowrulev2 = float,class:(kitty),title:(kitty)` example, the
+For the `windowrulev2 = float,class:(kitty),title:(kitty)` example, the
 `class:(kitty)` `WINDOW` field is what keeps the window rule specific to kitty terminals.